colleenjg/OpenScope_CA_Analysis/README.md

-# Credit Assignment Project Code
+# OpenScope Credit Assignment Project Code

 ## 1. Description
-This repository contains the code for analyzing the data from the Credit Assignment project, an [**Allen Institute for Brain Science**](https://alleninstitute.org/what-we-do/brain-science/) [**OpenScope**](https://alleninstitute.org/what-we-do/brain-science/news-press/press-releases/openscope-first-shared-observatory-neuroscience) project.
+This repository contains the code for analyzing the data from the Credit Assignment project, an [**Allen Institute for Brain Science**](https://alleninstitute.org/what-we-do/brain-science/) [**OpenScope**](https://alleninstitute.org/division/mindscope/openscope/) project.

 The experiment details, analyses and results are published in [Gillon _et al._, 2021, _bioRxiv_](https://www.biorxiv.org/content/10.1101/2021.01.15.426915).